nik239/MyChat/README.md

 # MyChat
-**A demo messenger app built with SwiftUI and Firebase with a focus on clean architecture.**
+**A messenger app built with SwiftUI and Firebase to explore Redux-like architecture.**

 ## Functionality
 MyChat implements the basic functionality of a messenger, namely: